 How to choose a Sunscreen product?

-First of all, SPF is one of the most important factors when choosing what type of sunscreen works best based on your skin and needs.
+First of all, SPF is one of the most important factors when choosing what type of sunscreen works best based on your skin and needs when it comes to sun protection.

 SPF 50+: It is suitable for children from six months.
 Although if you are very white it is also recommended.